 Collect your input data

-Collect your model data in a CSV file that is less than 100MB.
+Collect your input data in a CSV file.
 Where possible, AutoAI will transform the data and impute missing values.

 For your convenience, your AutoAI model creation uses the default storage associated with your project to store your data and to save model results, so you do not have to set up any separate repositories.